spacetelescope/jwst/docs/jwst/cube_build/arguments.rst

   - ``output_type=multi`` combines data into a single "uber" cube.
     In addition, if channel, band, grating, or filter are also set, then only the data set by those parameters will be combined into an "uber" cube.
-    If the ``output_type=multi`` option is used with NIRSpec prism data, then the output IFU cubes will have a non-linear wavelength plane.

   The default rules for creating IFU cube depend on the instrument and which pipeline called ``cube_build``.